The ‘Death Curve’ for subscription brands

 We recently attended a talk from Bella & Duke, one of our customers, who explained the death curve in detail.
 Here’s what it looks like.

 So let’s look at decreasing churn.
 Let’s reduce the churn to 8%.
 What this does is extend the death curve, where we reach flatline later.
 This is the same regardless of how low you make your churn rate.
+Each scenario represents a different track, with its own trajectory, but the end result is similar.

 Now imagine that we add in referral rate.
 This is how many new customers each existing customer refers to your business, on average.
 Let’s assume that this referral rate is 0.5, so for every two existing customers you have, they refer one more.
 This means the death curve shape is still broadly the same.
+As churn increases, the force exerted on the business becomes greater, making it harder to sustain growth.

 But now, let’s imagine that referral rate is instead 1.2 (up to now we’ve assumed it was 0).
 Now let’s look at the original company with 100 new customers a month and a 10% churn.
 All of a sudden the curve looks like this:

 Now, the subscriber growth curve looks exponential, and all of a sudden there is no death curve.
+The inflection point where growth plateaus is like a bend in the curve—if you can get past it, you avoid stagnation.

 So the answer is clear.
 If you are a subscription brand, the way to achieve growth is through referrals.